- Study at Deakin

 You can mentor one mentee at a time.

 At first instance you should communicate any problems you are experiencing within the mentoring relationship to your mentee, in a professional and sensitive manner in an attempt to overcome any problems you are experiencing.

 Failing this you should contact the Deakin Central Alumni Office for assistance.

 To cease being a mentor or being considered to be a mentor you can deregister via the Alumni mentoring edit details web site or alternatively contact the Deakin Central Alumni Office via email email@example.com.

 You can always rejoin the mentoring database at a later date and at any time.

-Should you wish to discontinue an existing mentoring relationship, you can do so at any time, however you must notify your mentee and the Deakin Central Alumni Office within 7 days of your intention to do so.
+Should you wish to discontinue an existing mentoring relationship, you can do so at any time, however you must notify your mentee and the Deakin Central Alumni Office as soon as possible of your intention to do so.